Dr Patrick Errington

 Early Career Teaching and Research Fellow

-Dr Patrick James Errington is a Canadian poet, critic, translator, and academic.
-His poems appear in numerous magazines, journals, and anthologies, including The Cincinnati Review, Boston Review, The Iowa Review, Best New Poets, Poets.org, Oxford Poetry, Copper Nickel, West Branch, and the American Literary Review, and have won or been commended for several international prizes such as The National Poetry Competition, the Wigtown Poetry Competition, The London Magazine Poetry Competition, the McLellan Poetry Prize, and the Plough Prize.
-Patrick is the author of two chapbooks of poems, Glean (ignitionpress, 2018) and Field Studies (Clutag Press, 2019), and his French translation (with Laure Gall) of PJ Harvey and Seamus Murphey’s The Hollow of the Hand, entitled Au creux de la main, was released by Éditions l’Âge d’Homme in 2017.
+Dr Patrick James Errington is a Canadian-born poet, critic, translator, and academic.
+His poems appear regularly in magazines, journals, and anthologies such as The Poetry Review, The Cincinnati Review, Narrative, Boston Review, The Iowa Review, Best New Poets, Best New British and Irish Poets, Poets.org, Oxford Poetry, Copper Nickel, West Branch, and others.
+His work has also won or been commended for a number of international prizes, including The National Poetry Competition, the Wigtown Poetry Competition, The London Magazine Poetry Competition, the McLellan Poetry Prize, the Plough Prize, and the Poetry International Prize, and he was the recipient of the 2020 Callan Gordon Award from the Scottish Book Trust.
+Patrick is the author of two collections of poems, Glean (ignitionpress, 2018) and Field Studies (Clutag Press, 2019), and his French translation of PJ Harvey and Seamus Murphey’s The Hollow of the Hand was released by Éditions l’Âge d’Homme in 2017.
+In addition, Patrick has worked in an editorial capicity for several publications, including The New Yorker, The Columbia Journal, and The Scores, and his critical writing appears in magazines like Poetry London and The Compass.

-A graduate of the University of Alberta (Bachelor of Arts, 2011), where he studied under Nobel laureate Derek Walcott, Patrick also holds an MFA (Master of Fine Arts) in writing and literary translation from Columbia University (2015) and a PhD for his research in poetic theory and enactive hermeneutics from the University of St Andrews (2018).
-Currently, he teaches literature, literary theory, and creative writing at several universities in Scotland, including Edinburgh Napier, the University of Dundee, and the University of St Andrews, and he is a Teaching and Research Fellow at the University of Edinburgh.
-He is also editor-in-chief of the St Andrews-based, online literary magazine, The Scores.
+A graduate of the University of Alberta (BA, 2011), where he studied under Nobel laureate Derek Walcott, Patrick also holds an MFA (Master of Fine Arts) in writing and literary translation from Columbia University (2015) and a PhD for his research in literary theory and enactive hermeneutics under Profs John Burnside and Don Paterson at the University of St Andrews (2018).
+He has taught literature, literary theory, and creative writing at Columbia University and at numerous universities around Scotland, including Edinburgh Napier, the University of Dundee, the University of St Andrews, and the University of Edinburgh.

 PhD, University of St Andrews